UMWEDU/umw-residencelife-sync/_pages/housing-deposit.md

 1301 College Avenue
 Fredericksburg, VA 22401

-To pay a housing deposit in cash,email <a href="mailto:mesch@umw.edu">mesch@umw.edu</a> to make arrangements to bring exact change to Marye House.
+To pay a housing deposit in cash, email <a href="mailto:mesch@umw.edu">mesch@umw.edu</a> to make arrangements to bring exact change to Marye House.